The Road Dirt Crew

 Rob claims, “Motorcycles are in my blood, in my DNA.”
 This has not been independently verified.
 What is verifiable, nay certifiable, is Rob’s love of bikes, whether riding, writing, or wrenching on them.
 With a long family history of motorcycling, Rob has traversed America on two wheels (and a few sundry locales across the globe) but calls north Georgia, USA his home, along with his wife, two daughters, a grandson, and a menagerie of pets.

 Associate Editor, Writer & Part Time Digital Biker Nerd

 Yes, he’s one of those.
 Phil raced Motocross as a young buck, then rejoined the motorcycle craze after the nest emptied.
 Active in the 70’s precursor to X-Games, Phil never really grew up, which helps since he spends most of his time supporting video and other content over the web.
-When not touring twisties on his Street Glide with his “Mild Hog” crew, Phil enjoys time on any Apple device, eating & cooking, and spending time with his family – especially his two beautiful grandkids.
+When not touring twisties on his Road Glide with his “Mild Hog” crew, Phil enjoys time on any Apple device, eating & cooking, and spending time with his family – especially his three beautiful grandkids.

 Ted Edwards requires constant adult supervision.
 Without it, he will end up party crashing Laguna Seca, small town quilt shows or cattle drives.
 The next step involves getting recklessly caffeinated at his local cafe and writing the story.
 This Northwest native’s work has appeared online as a trip writer and gear tester for Bike Bandit and in print for the Vintage Motorcycle Enthusiast newsletter.